bedops/bedops/docs/content/reference/file-management/conversion/vcf2bed.rst

   chr1    877663  877664  rs3828047       3931.66 A       G       PASS    AC=2;AF=1.00;AN=2;DB;DP=105;Dels=0.00;HRun=1;HaplotypeScore=1.59;MQ=92.52;MQ0=4;QD=37.44;SB=-1152.13;VQSLOD=0.1185      GT:AD:DP:GQ:PL  1/1:0,105:94:99:255,255,0
   chr1    899281  899282  rs28548431      71.77   C       T       PASS    AC=1;AF=0.50;AN=2;DB;DP=4;Dels=0.00;HRun=0;HaplotypeScore=0.00;MQ=99.00;MQ0=0;QD=17.94;SB=-46.55;VQSLOD=-1.9148 GT:AD:DP:GQ:PL  0/1:1,3:4:25.92:103,0,26
   chr1    974164  974165  rs9442391       29.84   T       C       LowQual AC=1;AF=0.50;AN=2;DB;DP=18;Dels=0.00;HRun=1;HaplotypeScore=0.16;MQ=95.26;MQ0=0;QD=1.66;SB=-0.98 GT:AD:DP:GQ:PL  0/1:14,4:14:60.91:61,0,255

+As you see here, the header data of the VCF file is discarded, unless you add the ``--keep-header`` option.
+In this case, BED elements are created from these data, using the chromosome name ``_header`` to denote content.
+Line numbers are specified in the start and stop coordinates, and unmodified header data are placed in the fourth column (ID field).

 .. note:: Note the conversion from 1- to 0-based coordinate indexing, in the transition from VCF to BED.
 While BEDOPS supports 0- and 1-based coordinate indexing, the coordinate change made here is believed to be convenient for most end users.